1jour1vin

 Wine rated (2025 guide) 96/100

-Notes of blackcurrant and pencil come through clearly here, with nuances of crushed stone that continue into a full body, with a solid, defined and refined fruity heart.
-Velvety, it then transforms into a refined silk with a beautiful finish.
-Please give it at least 4 or 5 years to open up and blossom.
+Notes of blackcurrant and pencil lead come through clearly here, with hints of crushed stone that linger in a full-bodied wine with a solid, defined, and refined fruity core.
+Velvety, it then transforms into a refined silkiness with a beautiful finish.
+Please allow it at least 4 or 5 years to open up and blossom.

 Jeb Dunnuck